-The deployment of an UAV as an NIB will comply with the frameworks developed by international bodies such as 3GPP, ITU, and ETSI.
-All aviation and communication-related protocols, such as spectrum allocation, resource management, and channel models, shall be concluded effectively.
-UAVs with other payloads (NIBs and other devices) shall be thoroughly classified.
-The communication of the configuration will be checked if it falls under BVLOS (Beyond Visual LoS), VLOS (Visual LoS), and the safety compliance will be recognized according to the applications.
-Data protection and lawful interception policies apply to deployed NIBs operating in public service modes, especially if user data is relayed through the non-standard infrastructures during emergencies.
+The deployment of a UAV as a NIB must comply with the frameworks developed by international bodies such as 3GPP, ITU, and ETSI.
+All aviation and communication-related protocols, such as spectrum allocation, resource management, and channel models, must be implemented effectively.
+UAVs with other payloads (NIBs and other devices) will be thoroughly classified.
+The communication of the configuration will be checked to find if it falls under Beyond Visual LoS (BVLOS) or Visual LoS (VLOS), and the safety compliance will be recognized according to the applications.
+Data protection and lawful interception policies apply to deployed NIBs operating in public service modes, especially if user data is relayed through non-standard infrastructures during emergencies.

 Traditional networks are often stable, equipped with high-throughput components, but are inaccessible in cases of emergencies, military applications, and disasters.
-On the contrary, UAV-mounted NIBs can be dynamically deployed as they require minimal on-ground support.
+In contrast, UAV-mounted NIBs can be dynamically deployed as they require minimal on-ground support.
 They can provide real-time network coverage, multiple standards connectivity (5G, 4G, etc.), and are efficient in energy consumption.
 They are ideal for temporary scenarios and are far more cost-effective than traditional networks.
-To summarize, UAV as a NIB is a novel solution for the rapid, efficient deployment for the extension of the terrestrial network.
+To summarize, UAV as a NIB is a novel solution for rapid and efficient deployment and extension of the terrestrial network.

 One additional deployment scenario, which can be 3GPP compliant, is the integration of Wi-Fi technology via the Non-3GPP Interworking Function (N3WIF).
 In this architecture, as illustrated in Figure \ref{fig:13}, the UAV acts as an access point (Wi-Fi based), allowing UEs with standard Wi-Fi transceivers to connect with the core network.
-The N3IWF module is responsible for establishing a secure Internet Protocol Security (IPSec) to enable session, mobility, and resource management.
+The N3IWF module is responsible for establishing secure Internet Protocol Security (IPsec) connections to enable session, mobility, and resource management.
 This setup eliminates the necessity of a traditional gNB between the drone and the core network.
 This leads to a reduction in power consumption, complexity, and size.
 It offers flexible deployment during natural disasters, emergencies, and temporary coverage.